fvwmorg/fvwmorg.github.io/Wiki/Decor/Vectors/index.md

 ---
-layout : wiki
+layout: wiki
-title : Vectors Decor Example
+title: Vectors Decor Example
-type : decor
+type: decor
-weight : 800
+weight: 800
-description : |
+description: |
   This example shows the 3D Raised look of windows and is configured from the tools built into fvwm.